LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/time-series-analysis/1-introduction.md

 Here are some general tips and best practises for forecasting

-- Have as much Data as possible, and at minimum, at least 2 years of Data
+- Have as much data as possible, and at minimum, at least 2 years of data
 - Don't forecast too far ahead.
 The further you forecast, the less likely it will be correct.
 You don't really want to be predicting 2 years ahead with 2 years of Data.

 ### What is seasonality